chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-- Search then Shifting is similar to Search while Shifting but decouples the search/comparison and shifting processes, so you can actually scan from left to right.
+- Search then Shifting is similar to Search while Shifting but decouples the search/comparison and shifting processes, so you could scan from left to right.
 - Using two loops that scan the same range of values $[j+1...i-1]$ seems wasteful, but it can be optimized, which is typically recommended by many modern IDEs:

 ```java